 I shared his foreboding, but I was afraid to name my fear.
 More perhaps for myself than for his sake, I decided instead to keep it light.
 “What’s the matter, Izzy, afraid you won’t make it back for your double rib-eyes?”

 “I’m suddenly afraid of ending up on the menu, my brother.”

 Quick as I could, I positioned myself behind Izzy, bent at the waist and hooked my elbows under his armpits.
 I heaved upward with a groan against the sucking silt.
 My first effort lifted Izzy’s torso out of the dirt, but I sank to the top of my greaves.
 I pulled my legs out and positioned myself for a second pull.

 “Zeph quick!”
 Izzy cried out.
-“Help dig out my torch!”
+“Help me dig out my torch!”

 I rolled from my back down onto all fours and hurried over to Izzy’s side.
 The coiled cable which attached the plasma rifle to the aether generator strapped to his back disappeared into the silt in two places.

-The Mech twisted in the rigoleth in an effort to get off his back but only succeeded in nearly burying itself.
+The mech twisted in the regolith in an effort to get off his back but only succeeded in nearly burying itself.